marianogappa/ostinato/README.md

 ## Short term TODO

-- Chess AI is very slow!!
 - fromString should return Option[ChessGame]; do some validation (e.g. 2 en passant pawns?; not enough cells?)
 - Add `ChessGame.from` and `ChessGame.to` methods for all cases
 - Research repositories
+- Implement Chess Game as proof of concept

 ## Long term TODO

 - Implement PegSolitaireGame as proof of concept
 - Solve PegSolitaireGame as proof of concept
-- Implement Chess Game as proof of concept
-- Implement partial/complete algebraic chess notation to Game: can display and practice from there
 - Invent awesome game using this library

 ## Anyway; why "ostinato"?